enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-environment-variables/common_envs.md

 1. Print current directory
 2. Print user name
-3. List all the files into HOME directory
+3. List the content of HOME directory
 4. Switch to user U2
 5. Go to HOME directory
+6. List the content
-6. List all the files into HOME directory
+6. List the content of root HOME directory